-About one-fifth of Florida hospitals meet the Healthy People 2020 national goal for Nulliparous Term Singleton Transverse (NTSV) cesarean section deliveries of 23.9% or less.
+About one-fifth of Florida hospitals meet the Healthy People 2020 national goal for Nulliparous Term Singleton Vertex (NTSV) cesarean section deliveries of 23.9% or less.
 The purpose of this project is to work with Florida stakeholders and hospitals to improve readiness, recognition, response, and reporting with the ultimate goal of promoting intended primary vaginal deliveries.

 This is a new project with the goal of working with Florida hospitals to improve hospital policies, procedures, and collaboration to increase rates of postpartum LARC usage, and to work with Medicaid, and other payers and state partners, to facilitate their use.